 The Individual Review Process begins when a concern or complaint is expressed to any member of the School Psychology Committee, at which point the student's faculty advisor is informed.
-The concern or complaint may revolve around academic issues or professional behavior, as listed below (however, the concerns or complaints do not have to be limited to the following).
+The concern or complaint may revolve around academic issues or professional behavior.
+Examples are listed below.

-- Inability or unwillingness to acquire and integrate professional standards into clinical practice - Inability to acquire professional skills and reach an accepted level of competence expected of specialist-level students - Inability to control personal stress, psychological dysfunction, or emotional issues to the extent that they interfere with training or work with clients
+- Inability or unwillingness to acquire and integrate professional standards into clinical practice - Inability to acquire professional skills and reach an accepted level of competence expected of graduate students - Inability to control personal stress, psychological dysfunction, or emotional issues to the extent that they interfere with training or work with clients student.

-The faculty advisor sends a written notification to the student requesting a meeting with the student.
 Other persons, for example the faculty person expressing concerns, may be invited to attend, at the discretion of the faculty advisor.
 If the student is not prompt or helpful in his/her response, he/she may refer the matter to the School Psychology Program Director, who may choose to involve the School Psychology Committee.